Thomas-Macomber/WalletFricker/README.md

 **Me and Seanardo doin some _SUPER_ important crypto shizzle**<br/>
 ~~It's definitely not illegal~~<br/>
 In the words of the man himself:<br/>
->I didn't ask if it was illegal, I asked if it was possible.
+>I didn't ask if it was legal, I asked if it was possible.